Pnav22/TAC-Yantra-Board-/README.md

 # TAC YANTRA - 3x3 Macro Keypad with Rotary Encoder

 This is a custom 9-key macro pad with a rotary encoder, powered by the XIAO RP2040 and running KMK firmware.
-It supports media control, number input, and layer extensibility — all programmable in CircuitPython using KMK.
+It was a pain to make but very enlightening.

 ---